I have a confession to make.

 How do you use a serum?

 If your skin is oily, you may not need to apply a moisturizer at all.
-The serum may, on its own, provide all the hydration you need.
-I sometimes skip the moisturizer on my oily t-zone, but on my dry cheeks, it’s a must.
-If I don’t, skin feels tight and dry.
+There’s the chance the serum will be hydrating enough for your skin on its own.
+I sometimes skip the moisturizer on my oily t-zone.
+But, on my dry cheeks?
+It’s a must.
+If I don’t, my skin feels tight and dry.

 So, now that you know you should use a serum, which one should you pick?
 Here are a few of my favourites:

 Do you use a serum?
-If not, will you start soon?
+If not, will you start soon, RIGHT?